carpdiem/carpdiem.github.io/_projects/Generating-Color-Temperature-Equivalent-Light-with-RGB-LEDs.markdown

 Let 𝜆₁ and 𝜆₂ respectively be the lower and upper bounds in wavelength of human vision, and you've got the L-receptor response to the black-body spectrum of a given temperature, T!

-That's it for the L-receptors, so now we have to do the samme thing for the M- and S-receptors, and while we're at it, we'll cram the whole thing into a vector to make it easy to work with later on.
+That's it for the L-receptors, so now we have to do the same thing for the M- and S-receptors, and while we're at it, we'll cram the whole thing into a vector to make it easy to work with later on.
 We'll call this resulting vector the "sense vector".

 {::comment}
 ++ \overrightarrow{senseVector} = \begin{bmatrix} \int_{\lambda_1}^{\lambda_2}blackBodyIntensity(\lambda, T) \cdot R_L(\lambda) \cdot d\lambda \\\ \int_{\lambda_1}^{\lambda_2}blackBodyIntensity(\lambda, T) \cdot R_M(\lambda) \cdot d\lambda \\\ \int_{\lambda_1}^{\lambda_2}blackBodyIntensity(\lambda, T) \cdot R_S(\lambda) \cdot d\lambda \end{bmatrix} ++